Your Family Stories

 About

 I’ve always had a fascination with history.
-When I was a child one of the things I wanted to be when I grew up was an archeologist.
+When I was a child, one of the things I wanted to be when I grew up was an archaeologist.
 Now thinking about that, it’s really the stories from the past that intrigued me.

-In recent years I’ve been exploring my family history and have connected with newly found cousins.
-I now know so much more about some of my ancestors and am enjoying writing their stories.
+In recent years, I’ve been exploring my family history and have connected with newly found cousins around the world.
+I now know so much more about many of my ancestors and am enjoying telling their stories.